-1. Blood plasma proteins.
-Main protein fractions: albumins, globulins, fibrinogen (content, functions); albumin-globulin ratio and its diagnostic value.

-2. Blood plasma enzymes (secretory, indicator, excretory).
-Diagnostic value of plasma enzymes activity determination.

-3. Understanding of hemostasis (definition, structural-functional units and their biological role).
+- 1. Blood plasma proteins.
+Main protein fractions: albumins, globulins, fibrinogen (content, functions); albumin-globulin ratio and its diagnostic value. - 2.
+Blood plasma enzymes (secretory, indicator, excretory).
+Diagnostic value of plasma enzymes activity determination. - 3.
+Hemostasis (definition, structural-functional units and their biological role).
 Primary and secondary (coagulation) hemostasis.
-The notion of blood coagulation system functioning impairments.

-4. Coagulating system (components and their origin), hemocoagulation (definition, phases and their duration, sources of phospholipid surfaces).
-Intrinsic and extrinsic pathways of blood coagulation.

-5. Vitamin K (chemical structure, varieties, natural sources, role in coagulation).

-6. Anticoagulant system, classification of physiological anticoagulants: primary and secondary (representatives, mechanism of action).
-Artificial anticoagulants of direct and indirect action.

-7. Fibrinolytic system, mechanisms of fibrinolysis.
+The notion of blood coagulation system functioning impairments. - 4.
+Coagulating system (components and their origin), hemocoagulation (definition, phases and their duration, sources of phospholipid surfaces).
+Intrinsic and extrinsic pathways of blood coagulation. - 5.
+Vitamin K (chemical structure, varieties, natural sources, role in coagulation). - 6.
+Anticoagulant system, classification of physiological anticoagulants: primary and secondary (representatives, mechanism of action).
+Artificial anticoagulants of direct and indirect action. - 7.
+Fibrinolytic system, mechanisms of fibrinolysis.
 Plasmin system (components and their origin, mechanism of action).

-1. Biological chemistry.
+- 1. Biological chemistry.
 Lecture notes / A. D. Tahanovich [et al.].
-Minsk : BSMU, 2015.
-P. 79-83.

-2. Konevalova, N. Yu.
-Clinical Biochemistry.
-Materials for the state examination in biochemistry / N. Yu.
-Konevalova, S. V. Buyanova.
-Vitebsk, 2005.
-P. 11-18.

-3. Harper's biochemistry / R. K. Murray [et al.].
+Minsk: BSMU, 2017.
+P. 73-76, 154-156. - 2.
+Gubsky, Yu.
+Biological chemistry / Yu.
+Gubsky.
+Vinnytsia, 2017.
+P. 389-397. - 3.
+Harper's biochemistry / R. K. Murray [et al.].
 26th ed.
 2003.
-P. 580-607.
+P. 580-607. - 4.
+Lecture material.

 Work 1.
+Separation of serum proteins by electrophoresis on acetylcellulose

+In clinical laboratories, electrophoretic methods for studying the protein spectrum of blood plasma (serum) are most common.
+Electrophoresis of blood serum proteins is an objective method used in laboratory diagnostics of acute and chronic inflammatory diseases, malignant tumors, liver diseases, protein-deficient states, and antibody deficiencies.

+Separation of the serum proteins on acetylcellulose films gives a clear fractionation and shortens the electrophoresis time to 25-30 minutes.

-Separation of serum proteins by paper electrophoresis depending on the amount of electric charge and molecular mass of particles.
-It results in separation of serum proteins into 5-7 fractions: albumins and globulins α_1 , α_2 , β and γ , the content of which is evaluated photometrically.
-The relative content of protein fractions in the blood serum of a healthy adult person is expressed by the following figures: albumins - 52-65 %; globulins - 29-54 %; α_1 -globulins - 2-5 %, α_2 -globulins - 7-13 %, β -globulins - 8-14 %, γ -globulins - 12-22 %.
+Principle of the method.
+The method is based on the fact, that under constant electric field, electrically charged serum proteins move on the acetylcellulose film moistured by buffer solution with the speed depending on the electric charge and molecular weight of particles.
+It results in separation of serum proteins into 5-7 fractions: albumins and globulins α_1 , α_2 , β and γ .
+The content of fractions can be evaluated by photometry.
+The relative content of protein fractions in the blood serum of a healthy adult person is: albumins - 52-65 %; globulins - 29-54 %; α_1 -globulins - 2-5 %, α_2 -globulins - 7-13 %, β -globulins - 8-14 %, γ -globulins - 12-22 %.
+Albuminglobulin ratio is the ratio of the number of albumins to the number of globulins in biological fluids.
+Normally, the albumin-globulin ratio in blood is relatively constant and is 1.5-1.7.
+Many pathological conditions are accompanied by the decrease in the albumin-globulin ratio.
+Such decrease can be associated with both an increase in the absolute number of globulins (in acute and chronic inflammatory processes) and a decrease in the absolute amount of albumins (in liver cirrhosis, hepatitis and other liver diseases).